How we use information about you - Fair Processing Notice

 - NHS England advice for CCGs and GPs on information governance and risk stratification

 - The Information Commissioner’s Office (the Regulator for the GDPR and Data Protection Act 2018, who can offer independent advice and guidance on the law and personal data, including your rights and how to access your personal information)

 Data Protection Statement

-NHS East and North Hertfordshire CCG is a ‘Data Controller’ under the Data Protection Act 1998.
+NHS East and North Hertfordshire CCG is a ‘Data Controller’ under the GDPR and Data Protection Act 2018.
 This means we are legally responsible for ensuring that all personal data that we hold and use is done so in a way that meets the data protection principles.
 We must also tell the Information Commissioner about all of our data processing activity.
 Our registration number is Z3531739 and our registered entry can be found on the Information Commissioner’s website.

 All of our staff receive training to ensure they remain aware of their responsibilities.
 They are obliged in their employment contracts to uphold confidentiality, and may face disciplinary procedures if they do not do so.
 A limited number of authorised staff have access to personal data where it is appropriate to their role.

 We have entered into contracts with other organisations to provide Information Technology (IT) services for us.
 These organisations include: